English language proficiency

 There are two different types of TOEFL tests: the international test and the institutional test.
 Only international TOEFL test scores are accepted.

-- Paper-based test: minimum total score 600; minimum score on each
+- Paper-based test: minimum total score 600; minimum score on each component 57

 (components are: listening, structure/writing, and reading)